 Preschool teachers notice the signs long before the children do.
 Boxes of sharpened and unused crayons.
 Full canisters of tempura paints.
 New bags of sand for the sensory table.
 The smell of the freshly laminated name tags.
 Yes, all signs point to a new school year starting soon!

 At the beginning of each school year, preschool teachers gather more than new supplies for the classroom.
 They also gather key information about the children by identifying and describing each child’s development in various domains.
 This benchmarking helps educators support the growth of each child to his or her fullest potential throughout the year.
+Our early childhood curriculum uses music and movement to support the development and learning across and within domains.
+We use music to reach children of all abilities and in a classroom of children exhibiting a range of skills and competences.

 Whether used in a preschool, Head Start or Early Head Start program, public school, or other early learning setting, Kindermusik’s early childhood curriculum delivers proven results.
 In fact, children participating for just 30 minutes a week experience a 32 percent more literacy gain than other children.
 Here are just some of the ways we use music, movement, and stories to help children reach standard benchmarks.